pfesenmeier/pfesenmeier.github.io/content/nice-things-about-rust.md

 [taxonomies]
 tags = ["Rust"]
 +++
-From talking to a couple people about Rust, it seems Rust can have a bit of a reputation as an obscure and dificult language.
+From talking to a couple people about Rust, it seems Rust can have a bit of a reputation as an obscure and difficult language.
 Here is my take: After the initial learning phase, Rust is an ergonomic language and a load of fun to work with, despite its requirements of having no garbage collection and to be free of data races and memory errors.
 Here are some aspects to the language that make Rust nice to work with:

 ## 1. No null